redhat-openshift-ecosystem/community-operators-pipeline/docs/packaging-required-criteria-ocp.md

 com.redhat.openshift.versions: "v4.6-v4.8"
 ```

 This option is also useful when you know that the current version of your project will not work well on some specific OpenShift version.
-By using it you defined the Openshift versions where the Operator should be distributed and the Operator will not appear in a catalog of an Openshift version which is outside of the range.
+By using it you defined the Openshift versions where the Operator should be distributed and the Operator will not appear in a catalog of an Openshift version that is outside of the range.
 You must use it if you are distributing a solution that contains deprecated API(s) and will no longer be available in later versions.
 For more information see [Managing OpenShift Versions][managing-openshift-versions].

 ### Validate the bundle with the common criteria to distribute via OLM with SDK